Setting up the WHMCS Updater

 /public_html.The path in this example is

-- You can access the updater settings, by either clicking click here in the Warning notice or via the Configure Update Setting button.Type the staging folder path you just created into the Temporary Path field and add a Maintenance message if you wish.
+- You can access the updater settings, either by clicking click here in the Warning notice or via the Configure Update Setting button.Type the staging folder path you just created into the Temporary Path field and add a Maintenance message if you wish.

 Click Save Changes to continue.